Access your Pro+ Content below.

-This article is part of the August 2008, Vol. 4 issue of Why SAP virtualization is now a reality
+This article is part of the Virtual Data Center issue of August 2008, Vol. 4

 Just two years ago, bringing mission-critical applications like SAP into a production environment seemed like a bit of fiction.
 But today, new hardware offerings and hardware-assisted memory virtualization have made the prospect a reality.

 Despite clear benefits and advances in virtualization-related technologies, IT shops remain wary of bringing mission-critical applications into a virtual environment.
 One global provider of heating and plumbing supplies, however, has embarked on the task of virtualizing SAP

 Virtualization brings flexibility and dexterity, enabling rapid change.
 But change management processes are at odds with that flexibility.
 How can you reconcile the two?